 An Autoscaler continuously calculates the average of the metric (CPU, Memory, Response Time) that it monitors over the lookback period and, if that average breaches the threshold(s) you have specified, it either adds resources to your application or removes them.

 When servers are scaled down, they will not be automatically deleted unless you have have changed the related setting for your application

 Autoscalers will create servers based on the size of the last server added to a group.
 So, for example, if your current application runs on a t3.large instance from AWS with 2 cores and 8GB of RAM, your Autoscalers will create more servers of this exact size and type.

 Autoscalers work using thresholds.
-You set an explicit range within which a server may operate, and the Autoscaler will automatically scale up if the average of that metric exceeds the upper bound of that tolerance, and will scale down in the opposite case.
+You set an explicit range within which a resource may operate, and the Autoscaler will automatically scale up if the average of that metric exceeds the upper bound of that tolerance, and will scale down in the opposite case.

 Be aware that if you make this range very narrow, you will (possibly) breach it more frequently and therefore trigger scale ups (and scale downs) more often.
-If you set a threshold to either 0% or 100% then your application will never scale down or up (respectively) because you are explicitly indicating that the server can run at its limit with no consequences.
+If you set a threshold to either 0% or 100% then your application will never scale down or up (respectively) because you are explicitly indicating that the resource can run at its limit with no consequences.

-The advanced options allow you to specify batches of servers for simultaneous creation and deletion (minimum of 1 and maximum of 10).
+The advanced options allow you to specify batches of resources for simultaneous creation and deletion (minimum of 1 and maximum of 10).
 You can also set a cooldown period (in minutes) between scaling events (the minimum is 20 minutes, with no maximum).

-You should choose your lookback period carefully, ideally based on trends you have observed in your server utilization.
+You should choose your lookback period carefully, ideally based on trends you have observed in your resource utilization.
 Always bear in mind that the average of the chosen metric must breach one of your limits before the Autoscaler will be triggered.
 So, for example, setting your upper CPU limit to 95% gives you very little headroom if utilization is climbing steeply.